-The internal audit function of the Group is outsourced to an independent consulting firm, namely Galton Advisory PLT.
 The outsourced internal audit function is responsible for reviewing and assessing the adequacy of the Group's internal control system.
-The internal audit function reports directly to the ARMC and provides reasonable assurance through its internal audit works, which include the audit activities, presenting findings and recommendation, and follow-ups on action plans devised to address any weaknesses in the internal control system, as agreed by Management.
+The internal audit function reports directly to the ARMC and provides reasonable assurance through its internal audit works, which include the audit activities, presenting findings and recommendations, and follow-ups on action plans devised to address any weaknesses in the internal control system, as agreed by Management.
 In carrying out its audit activities, the internal audit function has unrestricted access to relevant records, personnel and physical properties.